Leaf retention: Deciduous.

 Uses: Ornamental, wildlife attractor.

-Although a member of the mint family, entire plant is inedible.
+Although a member of the Mint family (Lamiaceae), this entire plant is inedible.

 Do you have additional information or a different